EGA-archive/refgenDetector/README.md

 All the files included in this argument must be the same type, meaning, you should run RefgenDetector to analyze only BAM/CRAMs or only headers.

+## Test RefgenDetector

+In the folder **examples** you can find headers, BAM and CRAMs to test the working of RefgenDetector.

+*All this files belong to the [synthetics data cohort from the European Genome-Phenome Archive (EGA)](https://ega-archive.org/synthetic-data).*

+# Test with headers in a TXT

+In the folder TEST_HEADERS there are four headers obtained from synthetic BAM an CRAMs stored in the European Genome-Phenome Archive (EGA).

+Further information about them can be found in the file *where_to_find_this_files.txt*, saved in the same folder.

+To run RefgenDetector with the files:

+1. Modify the txt *path_to_headers* so the paths match those in your computer.
+2. Run:
+``
+TODO
+``

+# Test with BAM and CRAMs

+In the folder TEST_BAM_CRAM there are a BAM and a CRAM obtained from the synthetic data stored in the European
+Genome-Phenome Archive (EGA).

+Further information about them can be found in the file *where_to_find_this_files.txt*, saved in the same folder.

+To run RefgenDetector with the files:

+1. Modify the txt *path_to_bam_cram* so the paths match those in your computer.
+2. Run:
+``
+TODO
+``

 ## Licence and funding

 RefgenDetector is released under GNU General Public License v3.0.